 Suggestions about the appropriate Knowledge Base for the Designated Community

 The project may have some specific ideas about what Knowledge Base would be needed to understand and use the Data Objects, given the Representation Information which the project provides.
-For example there may be a general area of scientific expertise or a type of manufacturing process.
+For example, there may be a general area of scientific expertise or a type of manufacturing process.
 This information could be useful for any archive which wishes to preserve and facilitate the exploitation of the Data Objects, given the Representation Information provided by the project.

 Suggested Transformational Information Properties